Perturbative sigma models, elliptic cohomology and the Witten genus: Introduction

 \subsection{Relation to Costello's construction of the Witten genus}

-K. Costello constructs the Witten genus using a quantum field theory based on a (formal, derived) stack of maps from an elliptic curve to a complex manifold $X$ that are nearly constant in the language of Gelfand-Kazhdan formal geometry.
-Costello then interprets the Witten class as a projective volume form on this derived stack.
-Below, we consider maps from rigid super conformal tori to a smooth manifold $X$ that are nearly constant in the sense that their image is in a tubular neighborhood of the constant maps, and one can interpret our construction of the Witten class as determining a (relative) volume form.
-Morally, the way in which we geometrically encode the deformation theory of nearly constant maps in this paper is Koszul dual to Cosello's: he constructs a sheaf of $L_\infty$ algebras over the odd tangent bundle, whereas here we construct an (infinite dimensional) vector bundle of deformations over the odd tangent bundle.
-One might hope for a precise relationship coming from the correspondence between differential graded Lie algebras and formal moduli problems as developed by Deligne, Drinfeld and Feigin and thereafter by Kontsevich-Soibelman, Lurie, Manetti and others.
+K. Costello constructs the Witten genus~\cite{costello_WG1,costello_WG2} using a quantum field theory based on a (formal, derived) stack of maps from an elliptic curve to a complex manifold~$X$ that are nearly constant in the language of Gelfand--Kazhdan formal geometry.
+Costello then interprets the Witten class as a projective volume form on this derived stack, so it defines a type of integration (or pushforward) for functions on the stack.
+Below, we consider maps from super tori to a smooth manifold~$X$ that are nearly constant in a super-geometric sense, and our construction of the Witten class determines a pushforward on functions.
+Very roughly, the pair of classical field theories that construct the Witten class are different ways of encoding the same problem in deformation theory, namely deformations of a constant map from an elliptic curve to~$X$ with a constant section of the pullback tangent bundle into a non-constant map from an elliptic curve to~$X$ and a non-constant section of the pullback tangent bundle.
+There is a duality between formal deformation problems and differential graded Lie algebras, as developed by Deligne, Drinfeld and Feigin and thereafter by Kontsevich--Soibelman, Lurie, Manetti and others.
+In our setting, the sheaf of sections of the normal bundle for the inclusion~$\Phi_0^{2|1}(X)\subset \Phi^{2|1}(X)$ defines a sheaf of deformations: a section of the normal bundle deforms a map using the Riemannian exponential map on~$X$.
+Associated to this sheaf of deformations is a sheaf of differential graded Lie algebras that is close in spirit to the sheaf of $L_\infty$ algebras studied by Costello.

 In addition to these structural similarities, our construction shares many computational features with Costello's.
-The functional integral in our construction can be identified with the determinant of the Hessian of the action functional of the supersymmetric sigma model, so that the Witten class is the 1-loop contribution to the partition function (e.g., see Etinghof \cite{EtingofQFT} Theorem 3.5).
-Costello shows that quantizing his theory while preserving certain symmetries only depends on a 1-loop calculation.
-Unfortunately, the precise form of Costello's action functional is quite different from ours, though one might hope for a relationship in a large-volume limit of our theory.
+The determinant of the Hessian of the action functional is exactly the 1-loop contribution to the partition function computed using Feynman diagrams.
+Costello shows that quantizing his theory while preserving certain symmetries is such a 1-loop calculation.
+The precise form of Costello's action functional is quite different from ours, though one might hope for a relationship in a large-volume limit of our theory.